kevintruong/til/File-System,-Part-8:-Disk-blocks-example.md

 ```

 For a typical filesystem our index values are 32 bits i.e. 4bytes.
 Thus in 4096 bytes we can store 4096 / 4 = 1024 entries
 This means our indirect block can refer to 1024 * 4KB = 4MB of data.
-With the first ten direct blocks we can there accommodate files upto 4136KB (4096+40).
-Entries which are correspond to files larger than the actual file size are considered to be invalid and never used.
+With the first ten direct blocks we can there accommodate files up to 4136KB (4096+40).
+Entries which correspond to files larger than the actual file size are considered to be invalid and never used.

 For files larger than ~4MB, we could use two indirect blocks.
 However there's a better alternative, that will allow us to efficiently scale up to huge files.
 We will include a double-indirect pointer and if that's not enough a triple indirect pointer.